Alpha Anywhere Technical Overview

 Applications are created using the Alpha Anywhere Developer, a point-and-click type of IDE interface.
 One of the primary benefits of the Alpha Anywhere Developer is that it writes much of the code for you, but still allows you to add your own custom code when necessary.
 It also is tightly integrated with the Alpha Anywhere Application Server - so you can create the code for both the client-side device and the server all in one place.

-The developer is a Windows-based, and requires Windows Vista / Windows Server 2008 or above.
+The developer is a Windows-based, and requires Windows 10 / Windows Server 2016 or above.
 It can also be run on a Mac under parallels, and it can be used over Remote Desktop, allowing you to build applications on a PC, Mac, or Chromebook.